Which AI does Atlassian use? A complete overview for 2026

 In Jira, it can translate natural language into JQL and summarize tickets to save time.
 In Confluence, it acts as a writing assistant, summarizes pages, and offers Q&A search for direct answers from your content.

 Atlassian Intelligence is included with all cloud-based Standard, Premium, and Enterprise plans, without a separate add-on fee.
-However, some advanced capabilities are often reserved for Premium and Enterprise tiers.
+This makes it easy for teams to access powerful AI capabilities within their existing subscriptions.

-While Atlassian’s new product Rovo offers some connections to outside apps, the core Atlassian Intelligence within Jira and Confluence is largely confined to the Atlassian ecosystem.
-For broader integration, external solutions like eesel AI are suggested.
+While Atlassian's new product Rovo offers some connections to outside apps, Atlassian Intelligence is primarily designed to excel within the Atlassian ecosystem.
+For broader integration across diverse tech stacks, external solutions like eesel AI are a great way to extend these capabilities.

 Atlassian explicitly states that your company's data is not used to train the external models provided by their partners (like OpenAI, Anthropic, or Google).
 This ensures your proprietary information remains private and secure.